 Applicants admitted to the ISM who are pursuing an M.A.R., M.Div., or S.T.M. degree are fully enrolled students in the Divinity School as well.
-Students who wish also to be considered for enrollment in the Divinity School alone (should they not be accepted to the ISM) must fill out a separate Divinity School application by the deadline and pay a separate application fee.
+Students who wish also

-The following materials must be received by February 1 (January 15 priority deadline):
+The following materials must be received by February 2 (January 15 priority deadline):

 - 1. Completed online application with nonrefundable application fee of \$75 (U.S.) by January 15 or \$100 by February 1, payable to Yale University.
 This fee must be submitted with the application and cannot be waived. - 2.
 Official transcripts from each college or university attended, each in a sealed envelope, from the registrar or designated school records official. - 3.
 A personal statement not to exceed 700 words explaining reasons for your interest in theological study at the Institute and the Divinity School.
-Include your preparation for or interest in the academic programs in liturgical studies, in religion and the arts, or in preaching, and/or interest in and preparation for the ministry in common formation with musicians.

-- 4. A writing sample of 5-6 pages representing the best of your academic writing and thinking.
+Include your preparation for or interest in the academic programs in liturgical studies, in religion and the arts, or in preaching, and/or interest in and preparation for the ministry in common formation with musicians. - 4.
+A writing sample of 5-6 pages representing the best of your academic writing and thinking.
 A portion of a senior thesis or term paper is acceptable. - 5.
-Three letters of recommendation. - 6.
-Scores from the International English Language Testing System (IELTS) if English is not your first language (see below for details). - 7.
+Three letters of recommendation - 6.
+Scores from the International English Language Testing System (IELTS) if English is not your first language (see below for details).
+TOEFL scores will not be accepted. - 7.
 Graduate Record Examination (GRE) scores (optional; recommended for those considering an eventual Ph.D.).